shiqian-su/shiqian-su.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year Ph.D. student in the [Department of Electronic Engineering](https://ee.tsinghua.edu.cn/) at [Tsinghua University](https://www.tsinghua.edu.cn/), where I am fortunate to be advised by [Prof. Jifeng Dai](https://jifengdai.org).
+I am also doing research intern at [SenseTime Research](https://www.sensetime.com/en) since 2024.

 I completed my bachelor's degree in the [Department of Physics](https://physics.tsinghua.edu.cn/) at Tsinghua in 2024.
 Additionally,I was an exchange student at the [Department of Information Technology and Electrical Engineering](https://ee.ethz.ch) at [ETH Zürich](https://ethz.ch/en.html) in 2023.

 My research focuses on multi-modal models and embodied intelligence within the realms of deep learning and computer vision.
 This field continuously presents new challenges and opportunities for innovation, and I am excited to contribute to the community’s efforts in realizing Artificial General Intelligence (AGI).